 What sets SurveyMonkey apart

-- The page has a clear differentiation of topics, making it easy for users to find relevant answers.
+- The user guide example has a clear differentiation of topics, making it easy for users to find relevant answers.

 - Almost every article presents in-depth information about the topic with a screen-recorded video and textual content.